mrahmed/cs410/Readme.md

 - Move the topic slider to select the model with **37** topics.
 - Select topic number **10**
 - Set lambda value to **1**
-- Form a search string using the list topic words `"moses, pharaoh, sorcerers"`
+- Form a search string using the listed topic words `"moses, pharaoh, sorcerers"`
 - Do a web search on Google using this search string

 The results will come back with pages that further discuss this story of Moses.